21 Nov 2018

 At inRiver we recognize the importance of all of these platforms and, indeed, partner with many providers of these solutions.
 However, naturally we believe that the cornerstone of providing CXM is product experience management (PXM) which is delivered via great product information.

 Product Experience Management

-At inRiver, we have developed a product-centric saolution to promote the concept of Product Experience Management.
-Product Experience Management encompasses the creation of great product content through management of product information, digital assets, and marketing resources to tell great product stories.
-By managing the experiences your customers have with your products, you can realize increased revenue, improved customer retention, and content consistency across your channels.
+inRiver has developed a product-centric solution to promote the concept of Product Experience Management.
+Product Experience Management encompasses the creation of great product content through the management of product information, digital assets, and marketing resources to tell great product stories.
+By managing the experiences your customers have with your products, you can increase revenue, improve customer retention, and drive content consistency across channels.

 - Context: Promotion of perfect product stories for the right mix of touchpoints, in the right environment or combination of products, and across channels and devices; and